ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-27.0.0.md

 ## The `view.Document` event bubbling

-In v27.0.0 we introduced bubbling of the {@link module:engine/view/document~Document `view.Document`} events, similar to how bubbling works in the DOM.
-That allowed us to reprioritize many listeners that previously had to rely on the `priority` property.
+CKEditor v27.0.0 introduces bubbling of the {@link module:engine/view/document~Document `view.Document`} events, similar to how bubbling works in the DOM.
+This allowed us to re-prioritize many listeners that previously had to rely on the `priority` property.
 However, it means that existing listeners that use priorities may now be executed at a wrong time (in the different order).
 These listeners should be reviewed in terms of when they should be executed (in what context/element/phase).

-Read more about bubbling events in the {@link framework/guides/deep-dive/event-system#view-events-bubbling event system guide}.
+Read more about bubbling events in the {@link framework/guides/deep-dive/event-system#view-events-bubbling Event system guide}.

 ### The `delete` event

-Previously, the {@link module:engine/view/document~Document#event:delete `delete`} event was handled by different features on the different priority levels to, for example, ensure the precedence of the list item over the block quote that is wrapping it.
+Previously, the {@link module:engine/view/document~Document#event:delete `delete`} event was handled by different features on different priority levels to, for example, ensure the precedence of the list item over the block quote that is wrapping it.
 From v27.0.0 on, this precedence is handled by the events bubbling over the view document tree.
 Listeners registered for the view elements deeper in the view tree are now triggered before listeners for elements closer to the {@link module:engine/view/rooteditableelement~RootEditableElement root element}.

 Take a look at the list of `delete` listeners across the core editor features and their {@link module:utils/priorities~PriorityString priorities}: